Are Mice Nocturnal

 While professional pest control is the most effective solution, there are steps you can take to manage nocturnal mice on your own:

-• Seal Entry Points: Use steel wool or caulk to block holes and gaps where mice might enter.
+• Seal Entry Points: Use steel wool or caulk to block holes and gaps that mice might use to enter.

 • Keep Food Secure: Store food in airtight containers and clean up crumbs or spills promptly.